 This is handy to keep on your kitchen bench so you can use it regularly when wiping up any messes.

-Pour a small quantity onto your kitchen sponge or cloth each time you wipe down the bench.
+Pour or spray a small quantity onto your kitchen sponge or cloth each time you wipe down the bench.
 This will fill your kitchen with a delightful, fresh aroma as well as being a natural disinfectant.

 For that sweet smelling blend to take with you throughout the day.
 On a cotton bud or tissue add the following oils then simply pop into your handbag.
 Renew this once a week, after a while this wonderful aroma will permeate the whole bag – no renewal required!
 Hint: Sometimes leather bags come with a leather tag attached, use this to put your oils on.